EpsilonSolutions/netscaler-command-reference/docs/dns/dns-addrec/dns-addrec.md

 ##rm dns addRec

 Removes an IPv4 address from an address record.
 The associated domain name must be specified.
+For EDNS Client Subnet (ECS) records, a subnet needs to be specified to remove an IPV4 address from an address record which is cached for that particular subnet.
 If no IPv4 address is specified, all records that belong to the specified domain name are removed.

 ##Synopsys

-rm dns addRec &lt;hostName> [&lt;IPAddress> ...]
+rm dns addRec &lt;hostName> [-ecsSubnet &lt;ip_addr[/prefix]|ipv6_addr[/prefix]>] [&lt;IPAddress> ...]

 ##Arguments

 <b>hostName</b>
 Domain name.

+<b>ecsSubnet</b>
+Subnet for which the cached address records need to be removed.

 <b>IPAddress</b>
 IPv4 address(es) of the address records to remove from the specified domain name.